Achievable logoAchievable logo

 Direction of jump: Vertical

 Instructions: Begin in a lunge position.
-Use a countermovement to jump explosively, switching leg positions in mid-air.
+Use a countermovement to jump explosively and switch leg positions in mid-air.
 Land with the opposite leg forward and immediately repeat.
-Make sure the lunge is not too deep to preserve stretch-shortening cycle efficiency.
+Keep the lunge from becoming too deep so you preserve stretch-shortening cycle efficiency.

 Single-leg tuck jump